AlexanderEggers/repolizer/README.md

 @Migration(migrationType = MigrationType.DEFAULT)
 interface DemoDatabase
 ```
 If you need a fully working example, please use the [example project][3].
-In order to make it work you need to register your own api-key for the application on the https://openweathermap.org/api page and define it's api key inside the local.properties file of the project.
+In order to make it work you need to register your own api-key for the application at https://openweathermap.org/api and define it's key inside the local.properties file of the project.

 ```
 apiKey= MY_API_KEY